 - cinnamon, pumpkin pie spice or nutmeg for dusting, optional

-Whisk the mixture until foamy – this is best done in a heavy cup, like a Pyrex 2 cup measure.
+Either top with whipped cream or whisk the latte until foamy – this is best done in a heavy cup, like a Pyrex 2 cup measure.
 Put the whisk in and holding the handle between palms, move hands back and forth very briskly, twirling the whisk.
 (Think of a Boy Scout starting a fire with a two sticks.)
-To get any decent foam at all, whisk wildly and for a couple of minutes.
+To get any decent foam at all, whisk wildly and for several minutes.

-Garnish simply with a little grate of nutmeg, pie spice or cinnamon, or whipping cream if desired.
+Garnish simply with a little grate of nutmeg, pinch of pie spice or cinnamon.

 Let’s talk about how to save money/time on this recipe: